dtr6210/EatAndGreet/README.md

 Welcome to EatAndGreet.com, a specialized platform designed as a sanctuary for those passionate about all aspects of food.
 It's where food enthusiasts and culinary experts gather to create, share, and celebrate the diversity of culinary art.

+The project document for EatAndGreet.com can be located [here](./images/ProjectDocument.pdf).

 ## The Problem

 While popular social media sites connect people, they often become a breeding ground for fake news, misinformation, and negativity, particularly heavy on politics.
 For those passionate about food, the challenge is finding a space dedicated to their interest without the distractions and negativity found in general platforms.